ThinkingApp for teachers

 Extensive database of classroom resources organized by medium, concept and teaching standard.

-Lesson plan ideas around: Media Use, Body Image, Advertising, Nutrition, TV and Movies, Violence, Smoking
+Guidance for parents on Media Use, Body Image, Advertising, Nutrition, TV and Movies, Violence, Smoking

 Free online Teacher resources and classroom tools from Canada’s Center for Digital and Media Literacy.